-One of the main challenges encountered in implementing cellular networking for IoT is the diminished penetration of the cellular signal within buildings.
+One of the main challenges encountered in implementing IoT is the diminished penetration of the cellular signal within buildings.
 Building materials can significantly attenuate the cellular signal, meaning the multi-gigahertz frequencies used in mid-band and high-band cellular networking often have severely limited coverage.

 The use of Distributed Antenna Systems, known as DAS is one of many proposed solutions to overcome the limitations of indoor cellular networking.
 They are now seen as a key part of enterprise infrastructure and are actively deployed to create the secure private cellular networks necessary to support industrial IoT applications.

 This article will explain what distributed antenna systems are, the key types of DAS, how they are deployed, and the advantages and disadvantages of a DAS approach to cellular networking for IoT.

 A Distributed Antenna System or DAS is simply a set of spatially separated, networked antennas that can send and receive signals on a designated carrier frequency.
 In IoT, DAS antennas will be used for high-speed, low-latency data transfer, but they may also be used for voice connectivity and other types of data transfer.

 DAS are primarily deployed to enhance the coverage or capacity of a cellular network.
 DAS systems may not be able to do both tasks simultaneously, so a DAS must be selected for performance in a specific area.
 Environments like train stations or sports stadia need capacity whereas remote locations like mines or high-density environments that block the cell signal need coverage.